The epigenesis and development of new genetic capacities

 History of the jinn and its etymological roots

 Much has been written over the last decade about the new science of epigenesis, and the transmission of genetic patterns–often about faulty genes, and inherited illnesses, but also, the more positive application of how we switch on ‘good coding’.
 InnerDialogue has fortuitously worked in this area for the last forty years, predating this research by working with the Jinn / Djinn.
-The story is complicated and perhaps not yet ready to be articulated fully on a web page, but nevertheless, we have trained our practitioners to, if not able to feel or be aware of these forces, recognize that these elements are part of the lexicon of our work, and can be part of the narrative of a client.
-Our understanding is that the djinn represents the power (read force) that activates or suppresses a code; and turns it ‘on’ or ‘off’.
+The story is complicated and perhaps not yet ready to be articulated fully on a web page, but we have trained our practitioners to, if not able to feel or be aware of these forces, recognize that these elements are part of the lexicon of our work, and can be part of the narrative of a client.
+Our understanding is that the djinn represents the power (read force) that activates or suppresses a code, and turns it ‘on’ or ‘off’.
 These codons (a sequence of nucleotide triplets) can be detrimental to the person, or not; they may switch on (or off) genes that would augment the client’s well-being, life, and purpose.
 They are the ontogenes of modern science and are either activator or suppressor genes, yet they are also of being; they exist as entities.
 Some switch on our old code which predisposes us towards illness, disease, and psychosis and which mirrors our understanding of Hahnemann’s miasma–inherited predispositions towards inherited types of illness.
-Others switch on new behaviors.
+Others switch on new behaviours.
 What we do know is that science articulates that the behaviour may be switched on, but the cellular and extracellular environment has to be conducive to augment the change.
-The environment has to support the change–whether it is about the health of our cells and body matrix, supportive nourishment at all levels, our personal consciousness (cognitive awareness of the change(s) required), a good marriage or partnership, a loving household, extended family support, a relationship with an enabling community, a hospitable clime, social ease, personal economics.
+The environment has to support the change–whether it is about the health of our cells and body matrix, supportive nourishment at all levels, our consciousness (cognitive awareness of the change(s) required), a good marriage or partnership, a loving household, extended family support, a relationship with an enabling community, a hospitable clime, social ease, personal economics.

 The original awareness and initial understanding of the jinn as forces, can be traced back to pre-Islamic thought, and the djinn, described using different words, are in many old traditions, in (most) cultures around the world.
 They were specifically named in the Qu’ran, as beings made of smokeless fire (light) and as companions to humankind, living in parallel with us.